openstack/charm-deployment-guide/deploy-guide/source/install-maas.rst

 MAAS tags will be used to help organise and manage the five nodes.

-Tags are added on the ``Configuration`` tab of the same individual node page used to rename a node.
+Tags are added on the ``Configuration`` tab on a node's configuration page.
 Add tag 'compute' to the four cloud nodes and tag 'juju' to the Juju controller node.

 See `MAAS tags`_ in the MAAS documentation for a full understanding of tags.